 Work Permits for Ireland

 In order to be legally employed, many expats will need to obtain a work visa for Ireland.
-However, citizens of the EU, the EEA and Switzerland do not need a work permit for Ireland and can work freely without one.
+However, citizens of the EU, the EEA and Switzerland do not need a work permit for Ireland and can generally work freely without one.

-Those who do require a work permit will need an employment offer before applying.
+Those who do require a work permit will usually need an employment offer before applying.
 As a result, many companies handle much of the visa process on behalf of their foreign employees.
 There are various types of employment permits available for Ireland, each of which has its own requirements and process of application.

 General Employment Permits